 Standard commands in aptitude include

-The default mail transport system for Debian is exim4, although recent distributions may not suggest any default.
+The default mail transport system for Debian is exim4, or either exim4-light or exim4-heavy, although recent distributions may not suggest any default.
 You will need to know whether the computer is normally stand-alone, totally isolated, or has a permanent connection to any other system.
 It may send and receive all emails direct via SMTP, but many email connections go via a smarthost or mail exchange, usually one provided by the ISP.
 The computer can itself also act as a smarthost or mail gateway for others.
 You may wish to handle all local emails on a specific mailserver computer.
 Other email software such as SpamAssassin or antivirus can be incorporated, and can be configured to reject junk before the SMTP "Received" confirmation is sent.
 If you are unable to decide the correct entry in the exim configuration you could enter a space-holder long-form descriptions, such as "my_real_email_name".
 The configuration is usually saved in /etc/exim4/update-exim4.conf.conf which can be examined and copied for later reference under another name (perhaps add .original or .test to the original name), then either edit the original file to what you really want and follow the instructions on the file, or create a new file later using the original configuration procedure as in the initial installation using

 A default installation of exim4-light may default to local mail only, a lower priority installation may not install any mail handler by default, leaving the full choice of system to you, or you can upgrade it to exim4-heavy to provide the full range of options.